 You should purchase marine insurance to cover your car for the actual time it will spend on the ocean.
 The ocean carrier will have insurance to cover the goods it's transporting; however, it is minimal and will not replace your vehicle should damage or loss occur.
 Ask your carrier what is covered, then weigh the cost of purchasing additional coverage.

 And as with any move, before you purchase additional insurance, check your current policy to see if they cover marine insurance or if you can purchase it from them.

 Find out About Customs Duty, Taxes and Additional Charges

 Before you leave, contact the Consulate of your destination country to find out the rules and regulations surrounding customs duty and sales tax.
-Paying these costs sometimes depend on your employment status, residence status and how long you've owned your car.
-Your carrier should also be able to help you by either providing you with the importation requirements or with a name of someone you could contact in your destination country.
+Paying these costs sometimes depend on your employment status, residency status and how long you've owned your car.
+Your carrier should also be able to help you by either providing you with the importation requirements or with the name of someone you could contact in your destination country.
 Either way, find out ahead of time, so you're prepared.

 Also, find out from your carrier if there will be any port handling charges.
 Most ports will charge fees for terminal handling, off-loading and documentation.
 Each port varies in the amount charged, so ask your shipper for an estimate of these fees and add them to your total moving cost.